MattLemmon/g/README.txt

     In g8, we got them to spawn when they eat.
     In g9, the spawns have a random speed mutation.
 They evolve.
     In g11.1, different colored drones compete with each other.
-    In g12,1, we begin experimenting with sexual reproduction.
+    In g12.1, we begin experimenting with sexual reproduction. g9_mjl and g9.2 have now been added, with sexual reproduction.

 3. Now we need to create a welcome screen, where the player can choose to